frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 ##### Table: healthcare.organization
 - Type: `table` · Rows: `20` · Size: `32.00 KB`

-> This table serves as a master directory of healthcare organizations, such as hospitals, clinics, or labs, storing their core contact and identifying information.
-It provides a centralized, authoritative source for all facilities and corporate entities involved in the healthcare system.
-This table is referenced by patient encounters to specify the location where care was delivered and is used to associate healthcare providers with the organizations they are affiliated with.
-The presence of a `type` and `tax_id` column indicates its importance for administrative functions like billing, network management, and regulatory reporting.
+> This table acts as a master directory of healthcare organizations, such as hospitals, clinics, or insurance payers.
+It stores foundational business information like the organization's name, type, location, and official identifiers.
+The table provides a central reference point, allowing the system to link patient encounters and provider affiliations to the specific organization where care was delivered or where a provider works.

 ###### Columns
 | Column | Type | Nullable | Default | PK | FK | Details | Description |